 Only articles published in compliance with this policy will be considered in requests for ASAP funding extension or renewal.

 What is the ASAP OA policy regarding data and software?

-ASAP’s open access policy requires that funded researchers maximize the availability of research data, software, and materials underlying research findings.
-As a minimum, the data that support research papers must be made available to other researchers in recognized community repositories at the time of preprint and manuscript submission, as well as any original software that is required to view datasets or to replicate analyses.
+ASAP’s open access policy requires that funded researchers maximize the availability of research data, code, methods, and materials underlying research findings.
+At a minimum, the data that support research papers must be made available to other researchers in recognized community repositories at the time of preprint and manuscript submission, as well as any original software that is required to view datasets or to replicate analyses.